Sales Call Objection Tracking: How AI Catches What You Miss

 When you win or lose a deal, you can look back at every objection that came up across all meetings in the deal cycle.
 Patterns emerge:

-• Deals where competitive objections are not addressed in the first call tend to stall
+- Deals where competitive objections aren't addressed in the first call tend to stall

 Competitive Intelligence